Translating an ambiguous problem into an AI product for 2.5M+ drivers

 So, I decided to do more research, are these problems common for other truck drivers?
 Does the industry come up any solutions for it?

-What are the problems I found through user research?
+What did I find through research?

 Volvo Smartwatch